dhaitz/CalibFW/DOCUMENTATION.md

    1. Skimming: Creating a *Kappa* output file with CMSSW
-   2. Analyzing: Performing additional event reconstruction steps and cuts to produce a final root NTuple
+   2. Analyzing: Performing additional event reconstruction steps and cuts to produce a final root NTuple by *Artus*
    3. Plotting: Producing the final set of plots with a collection of python scripts